onyx-platform/onyx/README.md

 ### Quick Start Guide

 Feeling impatient?
 Hit the ground running ASAP with the [onyx-starter repo](https://github.com/onyx-platform/onyx-starter) and [walkthrough](https://github.com/onyx-platform/onyx-starter/blob/0.6.x/WALKTHROUGH.md).
+You can also boot into preloaded a Leiningen [application template](https://github.com/onyx-platform/onyx-template).

 ### User Guide 0.6.0
 - [What does Onyx offer?](doc/user-guide/what-does-it-offer.md)